Body Heat: Cast

+In addition, the director's wife, Meg Kasdan, has a brief cameo at the beginning of the film as one of Racine's sexual partners – seen getting ready to leave his apartment to go to work.

 Production

 Kasdan "wanted this film to have the intricate structure of a dream, the density of a good novel, and the texture of recognizable people in extraordinary circumstances."
-George Lucas acted as executive producer following successful collaborations with Kasdan as a scriptwriter on Raiders of the Lost Ark and The Empire Strikes Back.
+George Lucas acted as uncredited executive producer following successful collaborations with Kasdan as a scriptwriter on Raiders of the Lost Ark and The Empire Strikes Back.
+Christopher Reeve turned down the role of Ned Racine, which eventually went to his friend, William Hurt; Reeve would later regret the decision, though he was "glad for" his friend.
+Gail Matthius from Saturday Night Live auditioned for Turner's role.

 A substantial portion of the film was shot in east-central Palm Beach County, Florida, including downtown Lake Worth and in the oceanside enclave of Manalapan.
 Additional scenes were shot on Hollywood Beach, Florida, such as the scene set in a band shell.

-There was originally more graphic and extensive sex scene footage, but this was shown only in an early premiere, including in West Palm Beach, the area where it was filmed, and was later edited out for wider distribution.
+There was originally more graphic and extensive sex scene footage, but this was shown only in a sneak preview in two cities, including West Palm Beach, the area where it was filmed, and was edited out for its official release.
 In an interview, Body Heat film editor Carol Littleton says, "Obviously, there was more graphic footage.
 But we felt that less was more."

 Music

 In late 1980, Lawrence Kasdan met with four composers whose works he had admired, but only John Barry presented ideas which were close to the director's own.
 10 demos were recorded on March 31 and Barry wrote the whole score during April and early May 1981.
 The composer provided several themes and leitmotifs—the most memorable was "Main Theme", heard during the main titles and representing Matty.

 Barry worked closely with recording sessions engineer Dan Wallin to mix the soundtrack album, but for several reasons J.S Lasher (who produced the limited-edition LP and CD) remixed multitracks himself without Barry's or Wallin's participation.

-J.S Lasher's album was released several times: as a 45 RPM (Southern Cross LXSE 1.002) in 1983 and as a CD (Label X LXCD 2) in 1989.
+J.S.
+Lasher's album was released several times: as a 45 RPM (Southern Cross LXSE 1.002) in 1983 and as a CD (Label X LXCD 2) in 1989.
 Both editions also included 'Ladd Company Logo' composed and conducted by John Williams.

 In 1998, Varèse Sarabande released a re-recording by Joel McNeely and the London Symphony Orchestra.
 This CD contained several new tracks (versus J.S Lasher's editions), but still was not complete.

 In August 2012, Film Score Monthly released a definitive two-disc edition: the complete score with alternate, unused, and source cues on disc 1, and the original, Barry-authorized album and theme demos on disc 2.

 Reception

 Box office

 Body Heat was a commercial success.
-Produced on a budget of $9 million, it grossed $24 million at the domestic box office.
+In the United States and Canada, it grossed $24.1 million at the box office, against a budget of $9 million.